 Home Examples Screenshots User manual Bluesky logo YouTube

-Excited states
+Excited states in emissive materials

 In LEDs and OLEDs, light emission does not occur directly from free charge carriers but from excited states (excitons) formed when electrons and holes recombine.
 These excited states exist as singlets and triplets, each with different decay pathways, interaction mechanisms, and radiative efficiencies.
 The balance between their formation, conversion, and loss processes ultimately determines the brightness, efficiency, and roll-off behaviour of the device.
 Consequently, a realistic model must explicitly track the populations of these excited states.
 Since excitons are generated by carrier recombination, this requires coupling to a drift–diffusion description of charge transport, which provides the local carrier densities and recombination rates that act as the pumping terms for the excited-state system.